Tlzps/CKA-StudyGuide/RevisionTopics/Part-1-Scheduling.md

 Minimum and Maximum memory / CPU **constraints **for a namespace

 Memory/CPU **Quotas **for a namespace

-### Default Requests and Limits

-If a container is created in a namespace with a default request/limit value and doesn’t explicitly define these in the manifest, it inherits these values from the namespace

-Note, if you define a container with a memory/CPU limit, but not a request, Kubernetes will define the limit the same as the request.

 ### Minimum / Maximum Constraints